Mariner 1

-Mariner 1, built to conduct the first American planetary flyby of Venus, was the first spacecraft of NASA's interplanetary Mariner program.
-Developed by Jet Propulsion Laboratory, and originally planned to be a purpose-built probe launched summer 1962, Mariner 1's design was changed when the Centaur proved unavailable at that early date.
-Mariner 1 (and its sibling spacecraft, Mariner 2), were then adapted from the lighter Ranger lunar spacecraft.
+Mariner 1 was the first spacecraft of NASA's interplanetary Mariner program, built to conduct the first American planetary flyby of Venus.
+Developed by Jet Propulsion Laboratory and originally planned to be a purpose-built probe launched summer 1962, Mariner 1's design was changed when the Centaur proved unavailable at that early date.
+Mariner 1 and its sibling spacecraft Mariner 2 were then adapted from the lighter Ranger lunar spacecraft.
 Mariner 1 carried a suite of experiments to determine the temperature of Venus as well to measure magnetic fields and charged particles near the planet and in interplanetary space.

 Mariner 1 was launched by an Atlas-Agena rocket from Cape Canaveral's Pad 12 on July 22, 1962.
 Shortly after liftoff, errors in communication between the rocket and its ground-based guidance systems caused the rocket to veer off course, and it had to be destroyed by range safety.
 The errors were traced to a mistake in a specification of the hand-written guidance equations which were then subsequently codified in the computer program.

 Background

 Mariner II trajectory projected on the ecliptic plane.

 With the advent of the Cold War, the two then-superpowers, the United States and the Soviet Union, both initiated ambitious space programs with the intent of demonstrating military, technological, and political dominance.
-The Soviets launched the Sputnik 1, the first Earth orbiting satellite, on October 4, 1957.
-The Americans followed suit with Explorer 1 on February 1, 1958, by which point the Soviets had already launched the first orbiting animal, Laika in Sputnik 2.
+The Soviets launched Sputnik 1, the first Earth-orbiting satellite, on October 4, 1957.
+The Americans followed suit with Explorer 1 on February 1, 1958, by which point the Soviets had launched the first orbiting animal, Laika in Sputnik 2.
 Earth's orbit having been reached, focus turned to being the first to the Moon.
 The Pioneer program of satellites consisted of three unsuccessful lunar attempts in 1958.
 In early 1959, the Soviet Luna 1 was the first probe to fly by the Moon, followed by Luna 2, the first artificial object to impact the Moon.

-With the Moon achieved, the superpowers turned their eyes to the planets.
+After contacting the Moon, the superpowers turned their focus to the planets.
 As the closest planet to Earth, Venus presented an appealing interplanetary spaceflight target.
-Every 19 months, Venus and the Earth reach relative positions in their orbits around the Sun such that a minimum of fuel is required to travel from one planet to the other via a Hohmann Transfer Orbit.
-These opportunities mark the best time to launch exploratory spacecraft, requiring the least fuel to make the trip.
+Every 19 months, Venus and the Earth reach relative positions in their orbits around the Sun such that a minimum of fuel is required to travel from one planet to the other.
+These opportunities mark the optimal time to launch exploratory spacecraft, using a path called the Hohmann transfer orbit.